 I was born in Coventry in 1983.
 My father was a lorry driver and labourer, and my mother held various jobs ranging from cleaning to data input for NATO.
-I grew up in the Canley area of Coventry, firstly attending Alderman Harris Primary School and then latterly Alderman Callow Secondary School and Community College.
+I grew up in the Canley area of Coventry, firstly attending Alderman Harris Primary School (since demolished) and then latterly Alderman Callow Secondary School and Community College (now Westwood Technology College).

 My first taste of work came from delivering phonebooks and newspapers, followed by a job in a fish and chip shop.
 I then took a job collecting up the trollies at a supermarket before finally getting a break into office work as a temporary clerk.
 At age 18 I was employed by Barclays Bank in one of their call centres and eventually worked my way into their online banking division.

 By 2003 I was able to get work as a temporary admin assistant with the NHS in Coventry.
 From here I worked my way up to being a Senior Administrator, chiefly as a result of my database and software development skills, which I had picked up in my spare time.

 By 2005 I had decided to try starting my own business.
 As a bit of loss leadership I did some websites for free and got myself noticed by some prominent Conservatives.
 I was called up one day by Tim Montgomerie, the then-editor of ConservativeHome, and asked to come and talk about some work.
 I arrived in London and must have made a good impression.
 I was offered an opportunity to help him build up a firm who offered web services to candidates and associations.
 It was not meant to be however, particularly as the 18 Doughty Street web TV project took up increasing amounts of our time.